 A corporation tax deduction may be available to the UK holding company on the payment of interest to investors, although these payments may be subject to anti-avoidance provisions - for example, transfer pricing which is discussed below.
 These anti-avoidance rules are very complicated and may apply to deny any tax deductions for the UK holding company.

-The UK government intends to introduce a general rule restricting the ability of a company to deduct interest expenses from its taxable profits.
-The new rule is expected to be introduced from April 2017 and will restrict tax deductions for interest by reference to a fixed ratio constituting a percentage of a company's earnings before interest, taxes, depreciation and amortisation (EBITDA).
+There is a general rule restricting the ability of a UK company to deduct interest expenses from its taxable profits.
+This general restriction operates to restrict tax deductions for interest by reference to a fixed ratio of 30% of a company's earnings before interest, taxes, depreciation and amortisation (EBITDA).
 The rule only applies where a group’s interest expenses exceed £2 million per annum – known as the de minimis threshold.
 There is also a narrowly drawn exemption for third party interest expenses on certain public benefit infrastructure projects.

 Generally, a UK holding company has a duty to withhold tax (currently at a rate of 20%) on UK source payments of interest to investors.
 Where tax is withheld, it will have to be paid to HM Revenue & Customs (HMRC) to account for the investor's liability for UK tax.
 In certain circumstances investors can then claim a repayment from HMRC of the tax withheld.

 Quoted Eurobonds also benefit from an exemption from UK withholding tax.
-A quoted Eurobond is a debt security issued by a company that carries a right to interest and is listed on a recognized Stock Exchange.
+A quoted Eurobond is a debt security issued by a company that carries a right to interest and is listed on a recognised Stock Exchange.

-For non-UK resident investors, there may be no requirement to withhold tax if the investor is based in a country which has a double tax treaty with the UK, which provides that no UK tax is payable on interest paid to a resident of that country.
+For non-UK resident investors, there may be no requirement to withhold tax if the investor is based in a country which has a double tax treaty with the UK which provides that no UK tax is payable on interest paid to a resident of that country.
 A double tax treaty may also provide for a lower rate of withholding tax.
 Even if a double tax treaty does apply, the holding company cannot make the payments without deducting tax or with tax withheld at less than 20% unless it has received clearance from HMRC to pay investors without withholding tax.

 No tax deduction is available for the holding company for dividends paid to investors.